mattyoung101/tamara/papers/slides/emesent_presentation.typ

 I have also spoken with the team at YosysHQ GmbH and Sandia National Laboratories, who are very interested in the results of this project and its applications.

+== The future
+Planning to do a PhD after this, possibly Australia or overseas.

+- Placement driven, physically-based optimal TMR
+- Design a rad-hardened RISC-V SoC using Skywater's 90 nm FDSOI process node
+- Novel vector VLIW DSP architecture using dynamic binary translation

+In general: Design and tape-out Australia's first RISC-V SoC on Sky130!

 = Conclusion
 == Summary
 - TaMaRa: Automated triple modular redundancy EDA flow for Yosys